bitcoin-sv/arc/doc/README.md

 @enduml
 ```

-As you can see, the extended format is much more efficient, as it does not require any RPC calls to the Bitcoin node.
+In contrast, the extended format allows the API to perform a preliminary validation and rule out malformed transactions by reviewing the transaction data provided in the extended fashion.
+Obviously, double spending (for example) cannot be checked without an updated utxo set and it is assumed that the API does not have this data.
+Therefore, the "validator" subfunction within the API filters as much as it can to reduce spurious transactions passing through the pipeline but leaves others for the bitcoin nodes themselves.

-This validation takes place in the ARC API microservice.
-The actual utxos are left to be checked by the Bitcoin node
-itself, like it would do anyway, regardless of where the transactions is coming from.
-With this process flow we save
-the node from having to lookup and send the input utxos to the ARC API, which could be slow under heavy load.
+This [validation](#validation) takes place in the ARC API microservice.
+The actual utxos are left to be checked by the Bitcoin node itself, like it would do anyway, regardless of where the transaction is coming from.
+With this process flow we save the node from having to lookup and send the input utxos to the ARC API, which could be slow under heavy load.

 ## Settings